-FirstEnergy made its legislative priority for 2019 clear: bailouts for the Davis-Besse and Perry nuclear plants, which are owned by subsidiary FirstEnergy Solutions (FES), and were scheduled to close in 2020 and 2021, respectively.
-The version of FirstEnergy’s bailout bill that was signed into law by Governor Mike DeWine, House Bill 6 (HB 6), extends the bailouts to two old and dirty coal plants—Kyger Creek in southern Ohio and Clifty Creek in Indiana.
+After a campaign that cost an estimated $100 million from start to finish, FirstEnergy received yet another bailout from the Ohio legislature.
+Governor Mike DeWine signed House Bill 6 (HB 6) into law on July 23, 2019, approving bailouts for the Davis-Besse and Perry nuclear plants, which are owned by FirstEnergy's former subsidiary FirstEnergy Solutions (FES), and were previously scheduled to close in 2020 and 2021, respectively, after FES announced its bankruptcy.
+The final version of the bill extends the bailout to two old and dirty coal plants—Kyger Creek in southern Ohio and Clifty Creek in Indiana.

-We’re holding our legislators accountable to their votes, so write them a letter, shoot them an email, call them, or tweet at them to either thank them for their NO vote on HB 6 or to remind them that you’ll remember their YES vote on HB 6 next time you cast your vote.
+Since the passage of HB 6, we've been holding our legislators accountable for their votes.
+Write your legislators letters, send them emails, call them, or tweet at them to either thank them for their NO vote on HB 6 or to remind them that you’ll remember their YES vote on HB 6 when they're up for reelection.

 “FirstEnergy has made one costly error in judgment after another”